VA Fees & Costs

 It’s a very good idea to have your Realtor and your lender discuss your offer prior to it being presented to the seller.
 Good communication between all parties will help to make your home buying experience a pleasant one, with no surprises.

-Contact Doug Bullwinkel at Academy Mortgage for any questions related to your new VA home loan.
+Contact Doug Bullwinkel at Envoy Mortgage for any questions related to your new VA home loan.